ShortCircuit: AlphaZero-Driven Circuit Design: Experimental Evaluation

-To better understand the role of MCTS simulations in the performance of \OurMethod{}, we conduct an ablation study to investigate their impact on the success rate, the circuit size, and the execution time.
-Using the same test set of $500$ truth tables as in section~\ref{sec:exp_quality}, we evaluate our method's performance when it solely relies on its policy module.
-Figure~\ref{fig:ablation_mcts_success} illustrates how the the success rate evolves as the number of MCTS simulations increases from 1 to 512.
+To better understand the role of MCTS simulations in the performance of \OurMethod{}, we investigate their impact on the success rate, the circuit size, and the execution time.
+Using the same test set of $500$ truth tables as in section~\ref{sec:exp_quality}, we evaluate our method when it solely relies on its policy module.
+Fig.~\ref{fig:ablation_mcts_success} illustrates how the success rate evolves as the number of MCTS simulations increases from 1 to 256.
 For clarity, we append an integer $i$ next to our method's name (\OurMethod{}$[i]$) to indicate the number of simulations we perform.

-When using only 1 simulation, \OurMethod{}$[1]$ performs a greedy search, where the policy selects the most probable action, $a = \text{argmax}_{a\in\mathcal{A}} P(s,a)$.
+When using only 1 simulation, \OurMethod{}[1] performs a greedy search, where the policy selects the most likely action, $a = \operatorname{argmax}_{a\in\mathcal{A}} P(s,a;\theta)$.
 This greedy strategy yields a low success rate of $\pgfkeysvalueof{/Ablation/S1}\%$ but benefits from a very short generation time of just $\pgfkeysvalueof{/Ablation/T1}s$.
-On the other end, \OurMethod{}$[512]$ achieves a significantly higher success rate of $\pgfkeysvalueof{/Ablation/S512}\%$, albeit with a much longer running time of $\pgfkeysvalueof{/Ablation/T512}s$.
-Interestingly, while increasing the number of MCTS simulations generally improves performance, \OurMethod{}$[512]$ does not consistently outperform all versions with fewer simulations.
-In fact, when aggregating the successfully generated AIGs across all settings, ShortCircuit achieves a total success rate of $92.2\%$.

-Increasing the number of simulations enables the model to explore a larger -- but still limited -- portion of the solution space, resulting in higher success rates and the discovery of more compact circuit designs.
-While this improves the overall success rate, as shown earlier, it also comes with the trade-off of increased execution time.
-Figure~\ref{fig:ablation_mcts_quality} highlights this trade-off by revealing a Pareto front, suggesting that we can adjust the number of MCTS simulations to achieve the desired balance between success rate, design quality, and execution time.
+On the other end, \OurMethod{}$[256]$ achieves a significantly higher success rate of $\pgfkeysvalueof{/Ablation/S256}\%$, albeit with a much longer running time of $\pgfkeysvalueof{/Ablation/T256}s$.
+Increasing the number of simulations enables the model to explore a larger -- but still limited -- portion of the solution space, resulting in higher success rates and the discovery of more compact designs.
+For example, \OurMethod{}$[256]$ generated as ``optimal'' AIGs as \textbf{O}.
+Fig.~\ref{fig:ablation_mcts_quality} highlights this trade-off by revealing a Pareto front, suggesting that we can adjust the number of MCTS simulations to achieve the desired balance between success rate, design quality, and running time.